retrorandom/RRDiscordBridge/readme.md

   - Server Stop
   - /say
   - /me
+  - Slash commands used
+  - User app used (also activities)
 ## Removed for RetroHaven
 - Relays the following information from Discord (configurable)
   - Channel message